mick-s9/CodeInstitute-Project-1/README.md

 <br>
 <h1>Features</h1> <br>
 <ul>
   <li>the name of the site with the logo is shown in the navigation bar at the top left.
-Clicking it takes you back to the homepage</li>
+Clicking it takes you back to the homepage.
+Also there are three items in the navigation bar: Home, About Us, Sign Up</li>
   <li>the other navigation link is on the right.
 Clicking on "About Us" takes you to the page dedicated to a brief explanation of the site</li>
 </ul>
 <br>